Perspective | Why did a white hoops recruit end up at an HBCU? Because he’s ‘perfect for Howard.’

 Wood was genuinely torn.
 He called Pitino to ask a question: “Are you recruiting me because you need bodies or because you think I can really play for you?”

-Pitino gave him what he undoubtedly thought was the right answer.
-“He said, ‘Son, I’ve got six other guys blowing up my phone right now who want to come.
-I’m holding them off until I get an answer from you.’
+Wood said Pitino gave him what he undoubtedly thought was the right answer.
+“Son, I’ve got six other guys blowing up my phone right now who want to come.
+I’m holding them off until I get an answer from you.”

 Still, he was torn.
-He finally called Pitino at the deadline and said, “Coach, I just can’t make a decision this important this fast.
-He said, ‘No problem.
-Let’s talk again in a couple days.’
+He finally called Pitino at the deadline and said, “Coach, I just can’t make a decision this important this fast.”
+Pitino replied: “No problem.
+Let’s talk again in a couple days.”

-And so, this past Tuesday, he called Blakeney to tell him he was coming to Howard.
+On April 14, he called Blakeney and told him he was coming to Howard.
 The next night, the letter-of-intent arrived.

-“He’ll play right away for us,” he said.
+“He’ll play right away for us,” Blakeney said.
 “I think he has the talent to play anywhere — I mean anywhere.
 All along, I really worried about the HBCU thing.
 The good news is, he wasn’t.”

-Blakeney’s first season at Howard was a 4-29 nightmare after a number of top players transferred when the school fired Kevin Nickleberry last spring.
-He found encouragement in the Bison winning two of their last four games, including a first-round game in the MEAC tournament.
+Blakeney’s first season at Howard was a 4-29 nightmare.
+A number of the team’s top players transferred when the school parted ways with Kevin Nickelberry last spring.
+Blakeney found encouragement in the Bison winning two of their last four games, including a victory against South Carolina State in the first round of the Mid-Eastern Athletic Conference tournament.

 “I think that showed that the kids never quit working or trying to get better,” he said.
 “But there’s no doubt we need an infusion of new talent.”

-There are supposed to be nine new players on campus whenever classes resume.
+Nine new players are slated to be on campus when classes resume.
 The centerpiece of the group very well may be Wood.

-“It’ll work not just because he’s a good player, but because he has the absolute right mind-set for this and for Howard,” Blakeney said.
+“It’ll work not just because he’s a good player but because he has the absolute right mind-set for this and for Howard,” Blakeney said.
 “I can’t wait to work with him.”

 Barksdale said he thinks Wood’s decision was about more than basketball.